-The five chapters in Reading 5 are all associated with term structure models and their impact on pricing and hedging fixed-income products and interest rate derivatives.
+The six chapters in Reading 5 and Reading 6 are all associated with term structure models and their impact on pricing and hedging fixed-income products and interest rate derivatives.
 Various regression hedges are explained in the first chapter.
 Term structure models that deal with drifts, mean reversions, negative short-term rates, and time-dependent volatilities are all reviewed in subsequent chapters.
-Specific term structure models such as the Ho-Lee, Vasicek, Cox-Ingersoll-Ross, and lognormal models are discussed in this reading.
+The last of these chapters compares the popular Vasicek and Gauss+ models.

-Reading 6 covers very specific concepts related to the shapes of volatility smiles.
+Reading 7 covers very specific concepts related to the shapes of volatility smiles.

-A discussion on the fundamental review of trading book capital requirements is covered in Reading 7.
+A discussion on the Fundamental Review of the Trading Book capital requirements is covered in Reading 8.